 - Step1: Select the dead branches or old mature flowers.
 Deadheading is simply required to get rid of old branches that are drying.
 Even the dead flowers don’t look good for the garden.

 - Step2: Cut at least 3 inches from the top or even lower if the branch seems to be dead.
 It is necessary to remove the dead branch completely.
 Even the flowers contain 2-3 inch stem below them, so cut them together whenever required.

-- Step3: After deadheading water and fertilize the plant.
-Care the plant properly to keep it healthy and full of flowers.
+- Step3: After deadheading water and fertilizing the plant.
+Care for the plant properly to keep it healthy and full of flowers.

 - You should also read – How to deadhead marigolds in summer and winter?

 - Keep them in direct sun for a few days.